-&lt;sup>1Much of the current academic work in the area of financial distress and bankruptcy is based on writings by Edward I. Altman.
-For a summary of his work and that of others, see Edward I. Altman, Bankruptcy and Distressed Restructuring: Analytical Issues and Investment Opportunities (Frederick, MD: Beard Group, 1999).
+1Much of the current academic work in the area of financial distress and bankruptcy is based on writings by Edward I. Altman.
+See Edward I. Altman and Edith Hotchkiss, Corporate Financial Distress and Bankruptcy: Predict and Avoid Bankruptcy, Analyze and Invest in Distressed Debt (Hoboken, NJ: Wiley, 2006).